 Sees below for more information to complete these steps.

-You are eligible to vote in the State of Ohio if you meet all of the following requirements:
+You are eligible to vote in the State of Ohio if you meet all of the following requirements and you are currently living in Ohio.
+Students studying remotely must register and vote at that location (see the following FAQ).

 - You are a citizen of the United States.